+44 (0) 1600 860341

 Foxes Reach has a warmly comfortable sitting room with oak floor, thick rug, woodburner and flatscreen satellite TV, as delightful to relax in after the hot tub or on a summers evening as for opening your Christmas parcels.

-The very well equipped fitted kitchen is open plan to the dining area with its original thick stone walls.
+The very well equipped fitted kitchen with range cooker is open plan to the dining area with its original thick stone walls.
 Whether watching the TV/DVD ( with ipod dock) or chatting to friends round the table the holiday cook is not isolated.

 There is a back door from the dining room to outside and a door from the kitchen end to the hall. with hanging space